PlutoZhang/Zowe-docs/topics/mvd-verifysystemswreqs.md

 2. When building zLUX applications, npm is used.
 The version of npm needed for the build to succeed should be at least 5.4.
 You can update npm by executing the `npm install -g npm` command.
 2. If your environment does not meet these requirements, consult your system administrator.

-When you have confirmed that your environment meets the software requirements, go on to [Confirming that Node.js is installed](mvd-instconfirmnodejsinstalled.md).